MarcoTeixeira1977/workshops-1/docs/workshop4.md

 ---
 # 1st part: Event-Driven INSPIRE (1 hour)

-* Organizer of the 1st part of the workshop: (1 hour): Simon Jirka & Matthes Rieke, [52°North](https://52north.org/en/)
+* Organizers of the 1st part of the workshop: (1 hour): Simon Jirka & Matthes Rieke, [52°North](https://52north.org/en/)

 Many applications rely on the timely delivery of data.
 This can comprise: